alextanhongpin/database-design/temporal.v1.md

 insert into product_prices (product_id, price, effective_at) values (2, 175, now() + interval '1 hour');
 insert into product_prices (product_id, price, effective_at) values (2, 200, timestamptz 'tomorrow');

-select timestamptz 'yesterday';
+-- Refresher on timestamptz operations. select timestamptz 'yesterday';
 select timestamptz 'today';
 select timestamptz 'tomorrow';
 select now() + interval '1 hour';

+-- Once we seeded data in the past, we can add the constraint to allow only future data.
+-- The `not valid` does not check against past data, but new data be validated. alter table product_prices add constraint allow_only_future_events check (effective_at >= now()) not valid;
+-- This will now fail.
+insert into product_prices (product_id, price, effective_at) values (1, 175, timestamptz 'yesterday');

 select * from product_prices;